 Each September is declared as National Preparedness Month (NPM) to encourage Americans to take simple steps to prepare for emergencies in their homes, businesses, communities, and schools.
 Sponsored by the Ready Campaign and Citizen Corps, the goal of the month is to increase public awareness about the importance of preparing for emergencies of all kinds and to encourage individuals to take action.

 Learn more and access tools at www.ready.gov.
-These include the National Preparedness Community, and the NPM Toolkit which includes template newsletter articles, blogs, posters, and other materials to use in your internal and external communications.
+These include the National Preparedness Community, and the NPM Toolkit and resources.

 Fire Corps has developed the NPM Resource Center to provide additional tools, resources, and materials that Fire Corps teams can utilize to help ready themselves and their community for emergency situations.
 Use these resources during National Preparedness Month and throughout the year to help keep your community prepared.